r-godinez/Game-Of-Life/README.md

 - Press the `R` key to create a random initial state.
 - Press the `F` key to increase the simulation speed.
 - Press the `S` key to decrease the simulation speed.
+- Press the `C` key to clear screen.
 - The game must be stopped to input commands.

 ## Requirements